BoykoBorisov/yQueue/README.md

 # Y2 COMP10120 Project

 2019 group project for Y2.
+This project was developed by a team of seven Computer Science students at the University of Manchester.

 ## File Structure